-Read on to learn about raising pigs for beginners including feed cost, how much pasture you will need, and how long it takes to raise an American Guinea Hog before it’s time to butcher your pigs.
+Read on to learn about raising pigs for beginners, including feed cost, how much pasture you will need, and how long it takes to raise a pig before it’s time to butcher.

-This post is written from a portion of my Permaculture Pigs Course that covers everything you need to know about breeding, raising, and butchering pigs using the permaculture approach.
+This post is written from a portion of my Permaculture Pigs Course as well as a 30-minute video on how to raise two pigs to feed your family for a year.
+These videos cover everything you need to know about breeding, raising, and butchering pigs using the permaculture approach.

-For full access to the course, you can sign up for a FREE seven-day trial of Abundance Plus.
+For full access to the course and videos, you can sign up for a FREE seven-day trial of Abundance Plus.
 Anyone who signs up for A+ will also get exclusive discounts to Premier1, New Country Organics (where we get our organic alfalfa feed pellets), McMurray Hatchery, Johnny’s Selected Seeds, Meadow Creature and many more.

 Why We Raise Pigs